 The iliotibial band is a thick, wide tendon over the outside of the hip joint.
-The most common cause of snapping hip syndrome is when the Iliotibial band (or "IT band") snaps over the greater trochanter (the bony prominence over the outside of the hip joint).
-If this is the cause of snapping hip syndrome, patients may develop trochanteric bursitis from the irritation of the bursa in this region.
+The most common cause of snapping hip syndrome is when the iliotibial band (or "IT band") snaps over the greater trochanter (the bony prominence over the outside of the hip joint).
+If this is the cause of a snapping hip, patients may develop hip bursitis from the irritation of the bursa in this region.

 - Iliopsoas Tendon Snap